 This is the primary mechanism for the majority of deployment models.
-It can be used by a single registered healthcare professional undertaking all stages of the vaccination process, or by up to four registered or non-registered persons undertaking different stages.
-It has been introduced specifically to support the vaccination programme and is a new legal mechanism following amendment of the Medicines Regulations.
+It can be used by a single registered healthcare professional undertaking all stages of the vaccination process, or by up to four persons undertaking different stages, as detailed in the national protocol.
+It has been introduced specifically to support the vaccination programme and is a new legal mechanism following amendment of the Human Medicines Regulations.

 Hence, the protocol allows a wider range of suitably trained and competent persons to deliver the vaccination programme.
 The operational stages of activity that can be undertaken by registered and non-registered persons, are detailed in:

 - National Protocol for Pfizer-BioNTech COVID-19 vaccine

 - National Protocol for Comirnaty® COVID-19 mRNA vaccine